 The Scottish Deerhound is a breed with a rich history and an undeniable allure.
 This large dog boasts a wiry coat and a greyhound-like build, contributing to his impressive presence.
 However, it’s not just his appearance that makes him unique.

 The Scottish Deerhound is known for his loving nature and incredible affection towards everyone he meets, including family, friends, and strangers.
 He’s particularly fond of children and tends to get along well with other dogs, especially those larger.

 In terms of exercise, this breed is quite active and enjoys running with his human companion.
 However, he’s also perfectly content to relax on the sofa and soak up some sun after a long day of play.

 The breed known for its elegant and polite demeanor is a gentle and loyal dog that brings joy and love to any family.
 Though courageous, they may not make the best watchdog due to their friendly nature and lack of barking at strangers.

 Their size may be intimidating to some, but they would never pose a threat to those they love.
 As energetic puppies, they require plenty of exercise, but after several years, they become a bit of a couch potato.

 However, even in their lazy years, they still need long daily walks to keep their tall and lean physique in shape.
 Overall, this breed is a perfect addition to any family that wants a loving and friendly companion.

 Outside, they like to run and try to chase anything that moves.
-Indoors, they need plenty of room to spread out on a soft surface.
+They need plenty of room to spread out on a soft surface.
 They are often independent but willing to compromise.
-They can be very sensitive.
-They may be pleasant but often safe with strangers.
+It can be susceptible.
+They may be pleasant but usually safe with strangers.

 - Height: 30-32 inches (male), 28 inches & up (female)